TheDarthFather/Magic-Halloween/README.md

 `/mconfig example halloween remove`

-You may want to keep the RP after uninstall if your players got custom Halloween item/wands.

 Alternatively you could use `/meditor world overworld_halloween` and nerf the spawn rate in the rest of the year `probability: 0.000001`